River Dee, Wales: Canalised section

 After four years' work, the river was diverted from its meandering natural course which passed Blacon, Saughall, Shotwick Castle, Burton and Parkgate and up the west shore of Wirral.
 Instead, the new canalised section followed the coast along northeast Wales.
 During this time, Sealand and Shotton were reclaimed from the estuary.
 Land reclamation in this area continued until 1916.
 The river's natural course can still be determined by following the bank and low bluffs that mark the western edge of the Wirral Peninsula.

 The manmade channel, which runs in a straight line for 8 km, passes into Wales and Flintshire at Saltney.
 On the west shore is Hawarden Airport and the large Airbus factory at Broughton.
 This region is known as Deeside and contains several heavy industries.
 From here the Dee passes beneath three road bridges.
 The first two are adjacent to each other at Queensferry.
 They are a 1960s fixed-arch bridge carrying the A494 Queensferry to Dolgellau trunk road and its predecessor the Jubilee Bridge, which is a rolling bascule bridge completed in 1926.
 The third crossing, and the most recent, is at Connah's Quay.
-The Flintshire Bridge is a fixed cable-stayed bridge which opened in 1999.
+The Flintshire Bridge is a fixed cable-stayed bridge that opened in 1999.

 Between the second and third road bridges is Hawarden railway bridge at Shotton, originally constructed as a swing bridge but now never opened.
 It carries the Bidston to Wrexham Central Borderlands Line over the river.
 Hawarden Bridge station serves the Deeside Industrial Park, Deeside Power Station and the works at Dee Marsh.

 A footbridge replaced the passenger ferry at Saltney in the 1970s.